-- Output 4 is energised with +2.4V at sampling time and can be used to switch on sensors or other devices.
-Voltage depends on battery level of charge and ranges from 2.4 to 2.7V - The small connector of output 4 can accept and hold a rigid conductor of 0.6 mm diameter like a standard pin or a terminator of an electronic component or a small tinned wire. - Please take the maximum care in connecting output 4 as this input is not protected from over voltages and a mistaken connection may damage the data logger. - The USB shield is connected to battery negative (GND) and it is disconnected from AGND between scans.
+- Output 3 is energised with +2.4V at sampling time and can be used to switch on sensors or other devices.
+Voltage depends on battery level of charge and ranges from 2.4 to 2.7V, connecting a switch between input 2 (+) and this output can be used to monitor the status of the switch at scan time. - The small connector of input 3 can accept and hold a rigid conductor of 0.6 mm diameter like a standard pin or a terminator of an electronic component or a small tinned wire. - Please take the maximum care in connecting input 3 as this input is not protected from over voltages and a mistaken connection may damage the data logger. - The USB shield is connected to battery negative (GND) and it is disconnected from AGND between scans.
 GND can be used as return of power for external sensors but any connections between AGND and GND will drain battery power when the data logger is supposed to be at rest (between scans).